mobileink/migae-examples/basic1/README.md

 the result is that Clojure will search for either a .clj file or a .class file; if it finds the former, it will load and evaluate it.

-Exercize: try deleting the .class files one at a time, and see what kind of errors arise when you try to run the servlet.
+Exercise: try deleting the .class files one at a time, and see what kind of errors arise when you try to run the servlet.

+Exercise: try running with only the .class files, without the jar file.
+Then `$ lein jar` again and inspect the jar file; it should contain .class files.
+Try running with both, then delete the war/WEB-INF/classes directory and run with only the jarfile.

+**DON'T FORGET** Our servlet does not send an HTML response, it only writes to stdout.
+So you won't see any result in the browser; you have to look in `jetty.err.log` to see the output.

 The point of this trivial little exercise is to show how `gen-class`, aot compilation, lein's jar task, and the servlet container work